 - Are you including protein every time you eat?

 - Can you choose carbohydrates that digest more slowly?

 - Could you add a little fat to your meal?

 If the answer to why you’re experiencing late dumping does not feel clear, contact a bariatric dietitian at your clinic for help.

 What if the diet alone does not improve my hypoglycemia?

 There are cases when, despite dietary interventions and help from the dietitian, hypoglycemia just keeps on happening.
-In these cases, we combine medicaiton with dietary changes.
-You provider would likley prescribe a medication called acarbose which delays the absorption of carbohydrates from the intestine.
-If this does not work, treatment with a medication called a GLP-1 analog is next.
+In these cases, we combine medication with dietary changes.
+You provider would likely prescribe a medication called acarbose which delays the absorption of carbohydrates from the intestine.
+If this does not work, treatment with a medication called a GLP-1 analogue is next.
 GLP-1 helps to balance the amount of insulin your pancreas puts out with the amount of glucose in your blood.

 When dizziness and discomfort may be caused by other things

 There are many reasons you might feel a little dizzy after surgery.
 A lot of people experience low blood pressure as they are losing weight and need to have their medications adjusted if they are taking any.
 You also might need to be careful about how quickly you change positions: sitting to standing, laying down to sitting up, etc, to help prevent lightheadedness at times.
-I’ve even told patients add extra salt to their food to keep their blood pressure from dropping too low!
+Sometimes people need to add extra salt to their food to keep their blood pressure from dropping too low!